What's in this article?

-The art is getting our visitors emotionally confident to ask their question and seek the counsel of an attorney.
+The art is getting our visitors emotionally confident to ask their questions and seek the counsel of an attorney.
 Most new case leads have never talked to an attorney, and they are often intimidated and anxious.

-Our mission is not to give them legal advice on the website but rather provide them with confidence that people in their situation often have a case and therefore should consult an attorney as soon as possible to understand their rights and maximize their potential for a favorable outcome.
+Our mission is not to give them legal advice on the website but to provide them with confidence that people in their situation often have a case and should consult an attorney as soon as possible to understand their rights and maximize their potential for a favorable outcome.

-Now for the science part.
 The internet and most websites are confusing and overwhelming to the people we hope to serve.

-Conversation Rate Optimization is the science of cutting through that noise to help a prospective client start a conversation with you.
+Conversion Rate Optimization is the science of cutting through that noise to help a prospective client start a conversation with you.

 Here is what all this means in straightforward terms.

-One of the biggest mistakes I see from law firms and attorneys on their landing pages is slipping into the trap of writing a legal brief instead of an encouragement to contact the firm.
+One of the biggest mistakes we see from law firms and attorneys on their landing pages is slipping into the trap of writing a legal brief instead of an encouragement to contact the firm.

 Keep in mind that increased conversion rates and leads are always a function of how clearly you’re articulating to web visitors that their best source of legal information is an attorney advising on their specific circumstances.